 There are many different causes of hearing loss and even different types of hearing loss.
 Seeing an audiologist can help diagnosis and treat potential hearing concerns.
 Hearing loss can occur so gradually that often times individuals are not aware of the severity of the loss.

 Like any medical condition, the sooner you address the hearing loss the better treatment outcome you will have.
-If you suspect you or a loved one is suffering from hearing loss, contact Hudson Physicians today at 715-531-6800 to schedule a comprehensive hearing evaluation with our audiologist, Dr. Kirsten Daniels.
+If you suspect you or a loved one is suffering from hearing loss, contact Hudson Physicians today at 715-531-6800 to schedule a comprehensive hearing evaluation.

 The following are 10 common signs that you may have hearing loss.

 - You have trouble hearing people talking on the telephone.
 Most phones come with a volume control setting, so you might not have trouble hearing your friend, co-worker, client or friend because you’ve amped the telephone to the max.
 Check the volume setting on the telephone receiver.
 If it’s at max volume, chances are you, or someone at home or in the office has hearing loss and needs to see a hearing professional.

 - You have trouble following a conversation when people are talking at the same time.
 Because our ability to process multiple incoming and competing signals also deteriorates over time, being a little lost in conversation isn't always a sign of hearing loss.
 However, let’s say you’re at a work meeting or eating dinner with the family; when two or more people talk at the same time, do you have a hard time keeping up?
 If so, you may be suffering from hearing loss.